What are the Best Filters for Landscape Photography?

 Here’s a handy chart to help you.
 You’ll notice that most cameras are limited to 30 seconds as their slowest shutter length on manual mode, so to go longer than that you’ll need to swap it to the Bulb (B) mode and use a cable release or timer to start and stop the prolonged exposure.

 |No filter||With 2 stop ND (0.6)||With 3 stop ND (0.9)||With 4 stop ND (1.2)|

 |4 seconds||32 seconds||1 minute||2 minutes|

-For me this is what I find so addictive with photography!
+For me, this is what I find so addictive with photography!
 It’s still the same scene as the original but all you’ve done is use a filter.
 No computer trickier, just simply affecting the amount of light coming into the camera.
-Filters really are a fabulous way of being creative with your images and I definitely urge you to have a go!

 Remember, there are some fantastic starter kits produced by a selection of popular brands.
 Here are some recommendations: